bricksdont/classifier-recipes/README.md

 ## Compatibility with Scikit-Learn

 The `pooling.PoolingClassifier` and `rnn.RNNClassifier` classes are compatible with `scikit-learn`'s API.
-This is achieved by having them inherit from `BaseEstimatorMixin` and `ClassifierMixin`.
+This is achieved by having them inherit from `BaseEstimator` and `ClassifierMixin` as mixins.
 Compatibility means that they implement the same methods and can be used in cross-validation, pipelines or random search.

 For instance, use them directly with `scikit-learn` toy datasets: